micene09/scarlett/docs/api/class.md

 **body**

-The optional body used, tipically when HttpMethod is `PUT` or `POST`.
+The optional body used, typically when HttpMethod is `PUT` or `POST`.

 ## Built-in in-memory Cache System